phuongvudev/superapp_sdk/docs/communication/HOW_MAIN_APP_NAVIGATE_TO_MINI_APP.md

 2. `DeepLinkDispatcher` captures the link via `AppLinks`
 3. The dispatcher matches the link against registered Mini App patterns
 4. Parameters are extracted from the URI
-5. `MiniAppLauncher` launches the appropriate Mini App with extracted parameters
+5. `MiniAppKit` launches the appropriate Mini App with extracted parameters

 ```dart
 // Example deep link structure